replicated-demos/katacoda-scenarios/kubecon-eu-2022/support-bundle/step2.md

 `kubectl support-bundle support.yaml`{{execute}}

 This generates an archive in the user's `$HOME` directory.
 We can expand this by running the following (which will also remove the time-stamped directory):
+`mkdir support-bundle-data`{{execute}}
-`tar zxf support-bundle*.tar.gz -C support-bundle --strip-components=1`{{execute}}
+`tar zxvf support-bundle-*.tar.gz -C support-bundle-data --strip-components=1`{{execute}}

-If you visit the `support-bundle` folder in the IDE tab, you should see we have a mostly-full description of the state of our cluster and what's running in it, minus some potentially sensitive information (we'll cover **Redactors** in future step).
+If you visit the `support-bundle-data` folder in the IDE tab, you should see we have a mostly-full description of the state of our cluster and what's running in it, minus some potentially sensitive information (we'll cover **Redactors** in future step).

 For example, which version of Kubernetes are we running?
 `./support-bundle/cluster-info/cluster_version.json`{{open}}